Smoked Pork Neck Wrapped in Rhubarb Leaves

 Adjusts airflow to maximize smoke and not fire.
 Let the meat smoke for 10-15 minutes, then take it off the grill.
 Leave it in the rhubarb leaf for another 10 minutes.

-Slice the meat into nicely, and serve with potato salad and baked celery.
+Remove all rhubarb leaves from the meat, and slice the meat into nice thin slices, and serve with potato salad and baked celery.

 Side dish: Baked celery and potato salad.